Willgunter/Discord-Clone/README.md

 - *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms)

-- Write something about RESTful apis in resume once you get it to work more --> might be cool
+- Write something about RESTful apis in resume once you get it to work more --> might look good to resume ppl

 ## Timeline